 These, therefore, are your assets.
 With itemit you’ll be able to categorise your screenplays and inventory them so that they don’t get mixed up with your storyboards.
 Also, you’ll be able to link your storyboards, your equipment needed, your shot lists, and your screenplays so that when you come to check what’s needed for a day of shooting, it’s all in one place.
 On top of this, you don’t even need to tag physical assets, you can enter your thoughts or ideas onto the app if you need to!

 When you start hiring equipment, with a better inventory system and a better and faster way of planning, there is much less of a chance that duplicates will be bought, or that equipment thought to be needed will turn out useless.
 Also, you’ll be able to see what needs to be where and when a lot easier thanks to a more organised way to track assets, meaning that you can save time and money.
 No more running after the cameras that have ended up somewhere where they shouldn’t be!

 Picture the scene.
 EXT.
 MOVIE SET.
 DAY.
 The morning sun is rising.
 This shot will be on the trailers, the posters, everything because the gleaming rays are just so gorgeous as they rise up from beyond the horizon.
-The director has a tear in their eye as they look beyond the sunset.
+The director has a tear in their eye as they look beyond the sunrise.
 They’ve made it.
 Years of student films and paying their dues and now… Now they’re finally here.
 Even the method actors break character to crack a smile.